 We are a team of Catholic chaplains and ministry volunteers committed to providing one-on-one pastoral care, Catholic Masses, sacraments, prayer services, Bible studies, retreats and other spiritual services inside Western Washington’s jails and prisons.
-We provide support to all people impacted by crime, including victims, crime initiators, families and community members.
+We support and accompany all people affected by incarceration, including survivors of crime, occupants of correctional facilities, and all involved family and community members.
 We are committed to systemic change via restorative justice peacemaking circles that address crime/harm and foster healing.
 We are additionally committed to re-entry approaches that empower faith communities to provide mutually transformative wraparound support for former prison residents.
 We believe in transforming suffering rather than transmitting it.

 Years of harsh and increasingly retributive responses to crime have resulted in the U.S. maintaining the highest prison population on earth.
 Our hope is to cultivate a restorative model of criminal justice that will transform suffering by identifying and addressing the deeper needs and traumas underlying any occurrence of harm.
 Restorative justice is a model that seeks healing for all rather than punishment of one.
 Ultimately, we recognize the broken body of Jesus in everyone impacted by crime and we are therefore committed to accompanying all affected people on their journey toward transformation and wholeness.
 We believe this approach honors the Gospel imperative to resist all that diminishes personal dignity and crushes the human spirit.
 Instead, we seek to manifest resurrection and the kingdom of heaven on earth.